 - Launching a new website and at the same time telling the world about it.

-Why Do You Need a Maintenance/Coming Soon Mode Plugin?
+Why Do You Need a Maintenance/Coming Soon Plugin?

-If you take your website down for maintenance while leaving it in maintenance mode, your website will still appear in search results.
-When users click to your website, they get a clear maintenance mode messaging, that the site is under maintenance and can come back later.
+When you use a plugin to put your website in maintenance mode, your website will still appear in search results.
+When users click on your website, they get a clear maintenance mode message.
+It notifies users that the site is under maintenance and prompts them to come back later.
 On the other hand, if they see that the website has errors, it would discourage users.

 It’s important to set up a coming soon page while building out your website.
 Some maintenance mode plugins allow you to gather emails even though your website isn’t live yet.

 With that said, let’s consider some of the best plugins to put your website in maintenance mode.